statisticsnorway/klass-subsets-service/README.md

 # klass-subsets-service
-/subsets service to store, search and maintain Klass subsets
+Subsets REST service to store, search and maintain Klass subsets

 **The application is under development.**